mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 - Respond to "criteria for closing user opened tickets" thread
 - Respond to "should we install things on the Postgres DBs" thread
 - Respond to thread about Aritra's GSoC project
-- Follow up on email discussions which haven't been started yet
 - Complete product strategy document and update project page on wiki
 - Reorganize and document ongoing responsibilities better